GodotHub/runtime_console/README_en.md

 **C# scripts** should inherit from any `Godot` type and implement the `IConsoleCommand` interface.

-> 💡 Note: All command scripts must be placed in the `LogAndCommandWindow/CommandComponent/Commands` directory.
+> 💡 Note: All command scripts must be placed in the plugin configuration `CommandPath ` directory (the default is ` LogAndCommandWindow CommandComponent/Commands `).
 Once saved, commands will be loaded automatically — no manual registration is needed.
+> You can edit the plugin configuration file (`Config/config.tres`) to change the default directory

 ---